nukulele/geneology/README.md

 # geneology

-Data collection for geneology, family saga and such
+Work in progress.

+The goal is a Django application for the entry of our family geneology and history.

+@%<